Teach-High-Schoolers-Personal-Health

 Learn from those who go before you.

-In my book, I talk about the strategy of parenting six years ahead by looking at what parents are facing six years forward of where you are currently parenting from today.
-Watch how others around you are leading their children when it comes to technology, schooling, social boundaries and more.
-Learn from their successes and their mistakes.
-Become confident now in making future decisions for your children based on your family values.
+In my book, I discuss the strategy of parenting six years ahead by looking at what parents are facing six years ahead of where you are currently parenting.
+Watch how others around you lead their children regarding technology, schooling, social boundaries, and more.
+Learn from their successes and mistakes.
+Become confident in making decisions for your children based on family values.

 Valentines-Day-Tradition-14-Hearts-of-Loving-Affirmation

-One gift that you may want to give your family members this year for Valentine’s Day is 14 Hearts of Loving Affirmation because there’s nothing better we can do than speak and write loving truths to our loved ones.
+One gift you may want to give your family members this year for Valentine’s Day is 14 Hearts of Loving Affirmation because there’s nothing better we can do than speak and write loving truths to our loved ones.
+And it’s free!

 It’s never too late to start this easy yet meaningful Valentine’s Day tradition in your home!

-(And I’ve even given you a printable below to help you get started!)
+(I’ve even given you a printable below to help you get started!)14-hearts-valentines-february-tradition

-The 14 Hearts of Loving Affirmation Valentine Tradition
+The 14 Hearts of Loving Affirmation Valentine’s Tradition

 • Beginning on Feb.
-1, tack one heart a day on their bedroom door or wherever makes the most sense in your home.
-I always see parents do it on bedroom doors, but I decided to do it on the kids’ bathroom mirrors so that while they’re getting ready for school in the morning and getting ready for bed at night, they will have no choice but to see loving words and reminders staring back at them.
+1, tack one heart a day (until Valentine’s Day) on your child’s bedroom door or wherever makes the most sense in your home.
+You can put the handwritten hearts of love on your child’s bathroom mirror or wherever they’ll see them while getting ready for school in the morning or going to bed at night.

 togather-family-fun-game